The San Francisco Cable Car is for Tourists and That’s Okay

 The one other tourist thing we really wanted to do in San Francisco was to ride the cable car.
 You know the one.
 It’s featured in pretty much every movie or TV show set in San Francisco.
-The first two days we were there we had a hop on/off bus pass and used that to get around the city.
+The first two days we were there we had a hop-on/off bus pass and used that to get around the city.
 The next two days my friends and I got a Clipper Card, which is a transit pass.
 We used it on the bus, the tram, the BART (subway), and on the cable cars.

 Powell-Hyde Cable Car Turnaround

-The Powell-Hyde turn around is right by Ghirardelli Square, and the Hyde Street Pier.
+The Powell-Hyde turn around is right by Ghirardelli Square and the Hyde Street Pier.
 These are pretty busy and touristy areas of the city, and so there will likely always be a queue of people here.
-The first time we here we only waited about 10 minutes.
+The first time we were here we only waited about 10 minutes.
 When we got to the car, we were hoping we’d get the seats on the side (the ones facing out to the street).
 Since it was busy we had to sit inside, in the middle of the car.
-Still we got to ride the cable car.
+Still, we got to ride the cable car.

 San Francisco Cable Car Museum

-One thing we did do was wander inside the free San Francisco Cable Car Museum. toIt shows the history of the cable car, and has lots of information about how cable cars work.
+One thing we did do was wander inside the free San Francisco Cable Car Museum.
+It shows the history of the cable car, and has lots of information about how cable cars work.
 The cable cars themselves don’t have any kind of motor or engine in them.
-Instead they are moved by a cable that runs underneath a track on the road.
-On the cable cars themselves is a lever that operates as a braking system.
-At the museum you can watch the now electrical powered motors drive the large wheels that pull the cables under the ground to move these cable cars.
+Instead, they are moved by a cable that runs underneath a track on the road.
+On the cable cars is a lever that operates as a braking system.
+At the museum, you can watch the now electrical powered motors drive the large wheels that pull the cables under the ground to move these cable cars.
 If you’re outside by a cable car track you can hear the cable moving underneath.
-It was interesting to see this and to learn about the history of the cable car.
-This is a neat museum to spend a little bit of time in if you’re in the area.
+It was interesting to see this, and to learn about the history of the cable car.
+This is a neat museum to visit if you’re in the area.